ahmadhassanch/editable_table/readme.txt

+- Distribute code into multiple files.
+- undo - redo support
 - Going to work on CELL, SELECTION, TABLE, CONTAINER, Para level functionalities
   > Start with justification/alignment
   	LEFT, RIGHT, CENTER, INHERIT PARENT
   > Also font-size, color

+- Different context menus for table and para
 - handle <br> and <div> in table cells and in text
 - Proper width scaling in PDF
 - Load JSON file and make proper text/table sections